tomique34/Thingsboard-Data-Generator/Device_profiles_templates/README.md

 # Device Profiles Templates

 This directory contains ready-to-use device profile templates for the Thingsboard Data Generator.
-These templates can be imported directly into the application to quickly set up common IoT device profiles.
+These templates can be imported directly into the application to quickly set up common IoT device profiles with enhanced persistent attributes and metadata support.

 ## Available Templates